jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

     (d) a scheme or fund:
     (e) a retirement village (within the meaning of the Retirement Villages Act 2003):
     (f) a society or a branch of a society registered or deemed to be registered under the Friendly Societies and Credit Unions Act 1982:
-    (g) the Crown, a department, or an office of Parliament (within the meaning of those terms in section 2(1) of the Public Finance Act 1989) or an organisation named or described in Schedule 4 of that Act:
+    (g) the Crown, a department, an office of Parliament, or a parliamentary agency (within the meaning of those terms in section 2(1) of the Public Finance Act 1989) or an organisation named or described in Schedule 4 of that Act:
     (h) a Crown entity (within the meaning of section 7 of the Crown Entities Act 2004):
     (i) a local authority (within the meaning of section 5(1) of the Local Government Act 2002)
   - **financial reporting standard** means a financial reporting standard issued by the Board under section 12; and includes an amendment to a financial reporting standard that is issued by the Board